NickKarpowicz/LightwaveExplorer/README.md

   ### Installation on a Windows PC
   Once you've downloaded the file from the latest release above, you should just unzip it and run the exe file inside.

-  If you want to use SYCL for propagation, you need to install the [Intel® oneAPI DPC++/C++ Compiler Runtime for Windows](https://www.intel.com/content/www/us/en/developer/articles/tool/oneapi-standalone-components.html).
+  If you want to use SYCL for propagation, you need to install the [Intel® oneAPI DPC++/C++ Compiler Runtime for Windows](https://www.intel.com/content/www/us/en/developer/tools/oneapi/runtime-versions-download.html).

-  The Python module for working with the results is [here](https://raw.githubusercontent.com/NickKarpowicz/LightwaveExplorer/master/Documentation/LightwaveExplorer.py) in this repo; I'd recommend putting it somewhere in your Python path if you're going to work with it a lot, otherwise just copy it into your working folder.
+  The Python module for working with the results is on PyPI, called LightwaveExplorer, you can install it with pip or uv etc.

 ---
 ### Installation on Mac